Expand your organization into Switzerland without a Swiss entity

 We strongly recommend providing all employees with a formal contract of employment in Switzerland.
 Contracts should have any relevant details of the employment arrangement, such as salary, vacation leave, and termination terms.
 Swiss francs should be used when referencing salary/wage.

-By partnering with our Switzerland PEO, New Horizons’ team of local experts can provide assistance for drafting strong employment contracts that are compliant with local regulations.
+By partnering with our Switzerland PEO, Horizons’ team of local experts can provide assistance for drafting strong employment contracts that are compliant with local regulations.

 ⏰ Working hours in Switzerland

 Working hours in Switzerland vary for different types of employees, and is between 45 and 50 hours per week.
 However, in practice, the standard working week for more employees is around 40 hours.
 Overtime is paid at a rate of at least 25% more than normal pay, and the exact terms are usually laid out in each employment contract.

 Employees in Switzerland are entitled to one national public holiday (National Day), but the different cantons also have their own holidays for residents.
 The most commonly followed are: